-CO1: Solve mathematical calculations in less duration compared to the conventional method.

-- CO2: Demonstrate AP, GP and HP - CO3: Apply divisibility rules, power cycle method and evaluate the significance of the number system module. - CO4: Identify the errors in the problems concerning inequalities and solve simple equations and problems based on ratio, proportion and variation. - CO5: Solve the problems based on blood relations, directions and arrangement.
+- Solve mathematical calculations in less duration compared to the conventional method. - Give examples for AP, GP and HP and differentiate between them. - Apply divisibility rules, power cycle method and evaluate the significance of the number system module. - Point out the errors in the problems concerning inequalities and solve simple equations and problems based on ratio, proportion and variation. - Solve the problems based on blood relations, directions and arrangement.